 #3 Increased responsibilities

-- Manage the engineering and business side of projects
+- Managing the engineering and business sides of projects

 #4 Serve as a qualified expert

-Forensic engineering applies engineering expertise to cases of law.
-This means if an engineering product fails, a forensic engineer enters the picture.
+Forensic engineering is where engineering expertise meets legal cases.
+Whenever there’s a product failure, a forensic engineer enters the picture.

 #5 Start a business